Genital Warts (Human Papillomavirus)Skip to the navigation

-- Do you think you were exposed to HPV or any sexually transmitted diseases (STDs)?
+- Do you think you were exposed to HPV or any sexually transmitted infections (STIs)?
 How do you know?
 Did your partner tell you?

 - What are your symptoms?
 If you have discharge from the vagina or penis, it is important to note any smell or color.

-- Did you use condoms to protect against STDs?
+- Did you use latex condoms to protect against STIs?

 - Which sexual behaviors do you or your partner engage in, including high-risk behaviors such as sex with multiple partners?

-- Have you had an STD in the past?
+- Have you had an STI in the past?
 How was it treated?

 - Have you ever had an abnormal Pap test (for women)?